-This happens most frequently to characters who are doctors, lawyers, or some other profession that requires a lot of schooling, and actresses tend to be cast in older roles more often than actors.
+This happens most frequently to characters who are doctors, lawyers or some other profession that requires a lot of schooling, and actresses tend to be cast in older roles more often than actors.

-if the actor or actress portraying the parent is physically too young to have borne the child in question (e.g. a character played by a forty-year-old actress having a thirty-year-old daughter).
+This can coincide with Playing Gertrude if the character has a teenage or adult child.
+However, it can also result from Playing Gertrude if the actor or actress portraying the parent is physically too young to have borne the child in question (e.g. a character played by a forty-year-old actress having a thirty-year-old daughter).

-, because it doesn't only require that the actor is younger than the character.
+This trope is subverted when the character has actually skipped grades in Canon.
+It is not simply the opposite of Dawson Casting, because it doesn't only require that the actor is younger than the character.
 The actor must be too young to be the character.

 - In an example where a Playing Gertrude causes this, Angela Lansbury was only three years older than the actor playing her son in the original The Manchurian Candidate.